dinhnt0322/capshort-app-policy/policy.md

 Information Collection and Use:

-Information provided by you: We collect information you voluntarily provide when you use our app, such as your name, email address, and ID.
+Information provided by you: We collect information you voluntarily provide when you use our app, such as your name, email address, and User IDs.

 Information collected automatically: When you use our app, we may collect certain information automatically, such as your device type, operating system version, and app usage data.